GENIVI/CANdevStudio/README.md

 4. Start simulation

 ## Help
+### Scripting
+As of v1.1 CANdevStudio supports creation of [QML](https://doc.qt.io/qt-5/qmlapplications.html) based scripts.
+Scripts can be developed and loaded dynamically without a need to restart the main applications.
+Scripting adds a lot of different possibilities to CANdevStudio that includes:
+* Creation of custom GUIs
+* Raw frames and signals handling
+* Time triggered actions
+* Message triggered actions
+* ... and many more, as all QML functionalities are supported.

+Try it yourself by loading one of the [examples](https://github.com/GENIVI/CANdevStudio/tree/master/src/components/qmlexecutor/examples) into QMLExecutor component.
+You are welcome to share your scripts via Pull Requests!

 ### CAN Signals
 CANdevStudio provides support for CAN signals handling.
 [DBC](http://socialledge.com/sjsu/index.php/DBC_Format) database description format is supported.
 Reverse engineered DBC files can be found in [opendbc](https://github.com/commaai/opendbc) project.